sys-001/Sysbot/README.md

 ### Available types and methods

-Read *bot.php* to see all available types, and some other methods.
+Read [documentation](https://sys-001.github.io/sysbot) to see all available types, and some other methods.
 (You can send files, forward messages, etc., so why don't you take a look?)

 ### Usage stats